SaraBZL/sarabhatti/index.md

-## Welcome to My Page
+## Welcome!

 Greetings to all!
 My name is Sara and this is the welcome page for my MODE Lab.
-I have two amusing and adorable cats and love to eat, craft, read, and learn new things.Course: MODE 4201 - Mobile Development
+I have two amusing and adorable cats and love to eat, craft, read, and learn new things.
-This course will investigate the different mobile architecture on many different platforms using live examples.
-Students will also be introduced to the tools, techniques. and concepts that are used in creating mobile apps.
-Mainly students will focus on creating mobile apps that cover native and hybrid architectures./*
-Evaluation Criteria will contain many labs, in class exercises, one project, a couple of quizzes, and one term test.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for